-Most of them are developed for or by law enforcement agencies around the world to deal with reckless flying machines.
+Most of them are developed for or by law enforcement agencies worldwide to deal with reckless flying machines.

 Please note again that this article is not your “how-to guide” for shooting down other people’s drones.

 1. Shoot it down with a gun

-Shooting down a drone using a good ol’ shotgun is one of the easiest and most effective methods BUT this isn’t for common people.
+Shooting down a drone using a good ol’ shotgun is one of the easiest and most effective methods, BUT it isn’t for common people.

 FAA fought hard to classify drones as aircraft (so that they can regulate them) and under federal code 18 §32, the destruction of an aircraft is a felony offense with a sentence of up to 20 years in prison.

 This method should only be used by law enforcement agencies in extreme cases where a drone poses a threat to civilian lives, property, or national security.